 Chia seeds alone are low in Carbohydrates so you need to to maintain a balanced diet to help fully utilise the power of the seed.

 Unlike other sports nutrition, we have created recipes that contain both fast acting carbohydrates and more complex carbohydrates that will sustain your energy levels after the initial benefits of the simple sugars wear off.

-The golden syrup and brown sugar will give you immediate benefits in a manageable burst while the oats and chia seeds will provide slower burning carbs.
+The golden syrup and brown sugar in our flapjacks will give you immediate benefits in a manageable burst while the oats and chia seeds will provide slower burning carbs.
 The sea salt flakes also help electrolyte replacement.